Olfactory ensheathing cell: Origin

 In the peripheral nervous system OECs are dispersed within the olfactory epithelium and the olfactory nerve.
 In the central nervous system, OECs are found within the outer two layers of the olfactory bulb.
 During development, primitive olfactory neurons extend their axons from the olfactory placode, through the mesenchyme, towards the telencephalic vesicle.
 After reaching the telencephalic vesicle, a small layer of cells and axons cover the vesicle.
 Olfactory axons invade the basal lamina of the glia limitans and the olfactory bulb to create the olfactory nerve and glomerular layers.
 A fraction of the epithelial migrating precursors give rise to olfactory ensheathing glia that inhabit the olfactory nerve and glomerular layers.
 OECs and astrocytes interact with each other to form a new glia limitans.
 OECs are distinct from other glia in their developmental origin for they are present in the peripheral nervous system as well as the central nervous system.
 They also form on bundles of olfactory sensory neuron axons in a manner distinct from myelination.

 Functions

 OECs are radial glia that perform a variety of functions.
 Within the olfactory system they phagocytose axonal debris and dead cells.
 When cultured in a petri dish (in vitro), they phagocytose bacteria.
-Multiple studies have shown that OECs may assist in treating spinal cord injury (SCI) due to their regenerate properties in the peripheral nervous system and their presence in the central nervous system.
+Multiple studies have shown that OECs may assist in treating spinal cord injury (SCI) due to their regenerative properties in the peripheral nervous system and their presence in the central nervous system.
 OECs are also known to support and guide olfactory axons, grow through glial scars, and secrete many neurotrophic factors.

 OECs express glial markers such as glial fibrillary acidic protein, s100, and p75, and radial glial markers such as nestin and vimentin, which may further assist researchers with understanding the labeling characteristics of these specialized glia.